wilfredgicharu/Gym-App/README.md

 # Gym-App
-this app is for booking gym sessions where one can have one or multiple sessions weekly
+This app is for booking gym sessions where one can have one or multiple sessions weekly

 Fragments
 A Fragment represents a reusable portion of your app's UI.
 A fragment defines and manages its own layout,